 With seasoned chicken, onions, carrots, peas, and mashed potatoes, you’ll wonder why you didn’t think of these before.
 These handheld chicken pot pies make for an excellent dinner and you can heat them up the next day as leftovers (if you have any!).

 A great way to allow everyone to have their own mini chicken pot pies, these will easily become one of your favorite comfort foods.
-Plus, they’re a lot more fun than traditional pot pie!
+Plus, they’re a lot more fun than traditional pot pie because these chicken crescent roll ups can go right in your hand!

 1 raw chicken breast, diced